 The author?
 A fifteen-year-old girl named Anne Frank.
 The book?
 Her diary.

 Yup.
 This is easily the most famous diary ever kept.

 This diary is the story of Anne— a young Jewish girl and aspiring writer in hiding from the Nazis.
 When her family’s hiding place (the "Secret Annex") was raided, Anne and her family were imprisoned in concentration camps.

-Anne’s diary, a wonderful coming-of-age story, was left behind in the Secret Annex, but kept safe by a family friend, Miep Gies.
+Anne’s diary, a devastating and relatable coming-of-age story, was left behind in the Secret Annex, but kept safe by a family friend, Miep Gies.
 Anne's father, Otto Frank, was the Secret Annex's sole survivor of the Holocaust.
 After Otto was liberated from a concentration camp, Miep gave him the diary.
-Otto Frank edited the diary and removed a few sensitive passages—some that weren’t so nice about Anne’s mom, other Secret Annex members, or parts that seemed too sexual for a teenager in the 1940s.
+Otto Frank edited the diary and removed a few sensitive passages—some that weren’t so nice about Anne’s mom, other Secret Annex members, or parts that seemed too sexual for a teenager in the 1940's.
 However, the most currently printed versions are more complete.

 It's impossible to overstate how phenomenally influential The Diary of a Young Girl is.
 It was first published in 1947 in Dutch as Het Achterhius (Secret Annex), but later became the most translated Dutch book ever—it's been translated into seventy languages in sixty countries.
 So far, it's sold 30 million copies.
 It's also been produced as a play and has been adapted into several films.

 In 1960, the building containing the Secret Annex was made in to a museum called The Anne Frank House.
 Anne’s diary has also inspired numerous educational and human rights organizations in her name.